Part 1 - Weapons and Mountings

-Delay coil - When guns are mounted closely together in a turret, the shells may strike each other in flight or the individual airflow of one projectile may disrupt the adjacent projectiles, causing obvious problems.
+Delay coil - When guns are mounted closely together in a multi-gun turret, then when the guns are all fired at the same instant, their shells may strike each other in flight or the individual airflow of one projectile may disrupt the adjacent projectiles, causing obvious problems.
 Starting in the 1920s, the USN alleviated this problem on their three-gun and triple mountings by installing a device which caused a brief delay, about 0.060 seconds, between when the outer guns fired and when the inner gun fired.
 Another method of reducing shell interference was used by the British in their "Town" and "Colony" six-inch (15.2 cm) cruisers of World War II, where the center gun of each triple turret was set back 30 inches (76.2 cm) from the outer two guns.
 This allowed all three guns to be fired simultaneously, at the cost of some complications in the design and construction of the gun house.

 DCA - Défense Contre Avions.
 French for "Defense against aircraft" or anti-aircraft weapon.

 Dopp MPL - Doppelt Mittel-Pivot-Lafette.
 German for "Twin central pivot mounting."